ing-bank/lion/packages/ajax/README.md

   timeToLive: 50, // default: one hour (the cache instance will be replaced in 1 hour, regardless of this setting)
   methods: ['get'], // default: ['get'] NOTE for now only 'get' is supported
   // requestIdentificationFn: (requestConfig) => { }, // see docs below for more info

-  // Note:
-  // invalidateUrls: not available for global cache config, see docs below for more info
+  // invalidateUrls: [], see docs below for more info
-  // invalidateUrlsRegex: not available for global cache config, see docs below for more info };
+  // invalidateUrlsRegex: RegExp, // see docs below for more info };

 // pass a function to the interceptorFactory that retrieves a cache identifier